The most dependable way to equip global teams at scale

 Adhering to IT compliance standards may appear straightforward at first glance, but these regulations can be a complex maze for IT teams.
 Not to mention that failing to meet compliance standards can cost businesses up to $4 million in fines, penalties, and loss of revenue, according to Globalscape.

 Achieving enterprise success requires more than just meeting regulatory requirements.
 It demands a strategic approach to scaling IT compliance that aligns with organizational objectives, enhances cybersecurity, and fosters a culture of accountability.
+Implementing specific benchmarks, such as those from CIS, is crucial to ensure compliance with various regulatory frameworks and industry standards.

-In this article, we’ll delve into a blueprint for scaling IT compliance, emphasizing common compliance regulations, the importance of compliance, the integration of compliance strategies into business processes, and how to build a solid foundation for your organization.
+In this article, we’ll delve into the blueprint for scaling IT compliance, emphasizing common compliance regulations, the importance of compliance, the integration of compliance strategies into business processes, and how to build a solid foundation for your organization.

 What is IT compliance?